-One of the most frequently asked questions I get as a copywriter for creative entrepreneurs is what exactly a copywriter is?
+One of the most frequently asked questions I get as a copywriter for creative entrepreneurs is what exactly is copywriting?
+And how about what a copywriter is?
 So if you’re wondering this, or why you need a copywriter, or what truly is the difference between regular writing and copywriting…. then you’re in the right place!

 A copywriter is a marketing writer who crafts the actual words (text) and messages for a brand.
 Copy (words/text) is what you read on a product label when you are drinking from a soda can, the words you read on that coach’s website and more.
 In short… copy = words that sell.